Darryl Braxton: Departure and returns

-On 24 August 2025, it was announced that Peacocke and Sveen would be reprising their roles for a 2026 storyline that revists their characters ten years later.
-It will be filmed in Western Australia in October.
+On 24 August 2025, it was announced that Peacocke and Sveen would be reprising their roles for a 2026 storyline that revisits their characters ten years later.
+It was filmed in Western Australia in October.
 Of his return to the serial, Peacocke stated: "When the producers asked if I'd revisit Brax, it felt like a fun opportunity – and one I think the audience will really enjoy.
 Filming in spectacular outback Western Australia is the icing on the cake."
 He also expressed his gratitude to the show for launching his career and his appreciation for the fans who have followed his acting career since his departure.
 Julie McGauran, the director of scripted content at Network Seven, also stated that Ricky and Brax's return "is sure to make the fans very happy" as the characters had left "such a mark on Home And Away.
 She revealed that questions about their life since leaving Summer Bay would answered and teased "plenty of surprises along the way."
+The character, along with Ricky and their son Casey (Austin Cutcliffe), returned in the episode broadcast on 9 March 2026.